eonx-com/easy-monorepo/packages/EasyWebhook/docs/stores.md

 - `EonX\EasyWebhook\Stores\NullResultStore`: Webhook results are not stored.
 This is the default store option for webhook results.
-- `EonX\EasyWebhook\Stores\ArrayResultStore`: Webhook results are stored in an array.
+- `EonX\EasyWebhook\Stores\ArrayResultStore`: Webhook results are stored in an array in memory.
 Note that the array store will not persist beyond the life of your application.
 - `EonX\EasyWebhook\Stores\DoctrineDbalResultStore`: Webhook results are stored in a database accessed through Doctrine DBAL.
 Provide a `Doctrine\DBAL\Connection` connection and an optional table name (the default table name is `easy_webhook_results`).